On/Off Phenomenon in Parkinson's: What Can Help

 What does on/off phenomenon feel like?

 Off time is different for everyone, and depends on how your Parkinson's symptoms normally present themselves.
+Also referred to as motor fluctuations, you can tell your medication is wearing off early if some of your symptoms return.
 For some, tremor may be the first symptom to re-appear, while for others, it could be muscle stiffness, or non-motor symptoms such as a change in mood or thinking, or fatigue.

 If you notice a change in your symptoms, talk to your doctor.
 Before your appointment, try tracking when your off time starts and stops.
 Take note of how you feel when your medication is working optimally, compared with the changes you're experiencing.